DBCDK/hejmdal/README.md

 - `HASH_SHARED` : `hash.shared`
 Hash salt secret.
 Generally used to generate and check hash keys

+- `HEJMDAL_CLIENT_ID` : `smaug.hejmdalClientId`
+Hejmdals own smaug client id.
+The Hejmdal service client should be configured to not ask for consent.
+It is used in the cases where an end user logs into its Hejmdal profile, i.e. not redirected to an external service.

 - `HEJMDAL_DB_CONNECTIONS_POOL_MAX` : `postgres.pool.max`
 Maximum connections in pool